A recent Education Index survey calculated that privately educating a child born in Brisbane in 2015 could be up to $400 000.

-Normally, students who wish to apply for scholarships will be asked to sit exams to assess their academic potential.
+Students who apply for scholarships will be asked to sit exams to assess their academic potential.
 This can be done by individual schools, or by the Australian Council for Educational Research (ACER).
 The testing is not of the student’s IQ but of their scholastic potential or ability.

 Queensland School Scholarship Testing and Eligibility

-The ACER scholarships tests consist of a series of academic ability tests used by independent schools to select students for the award of a scholarship.
+The ACER scholarship tests consist of a series of academic ability tests used by independent schools to select students for a scholarship award.
 To sit the tests, applicants must register and pay for each school.
 Results are marked by ACER and returned to the schools with most tests held in Feb of the previous school year the scholarship is being applied for.
 For information regarding participating Queensland schools, click here

-The Private Schools Directory lists all private schools in Australia (both independent and Catholic) and covers both primary and secondary schools.
-Selecting the schools through a suburb selection then leads to a ‘feature’ page which provides extra personalized information regarding each school and their scholarship application process.
+The Private Schools Directory lists all private schools in Australia (independent and Catholic) and covers primary and secondary schools.
+Selecting the schools through a suburb selection leads to a ‘feature’ page that provides extra personalized information regarding each school and their scholarship application process.
 Click here for more information.